fjod/Reinforced-wiki/Basics/Features.md

     { }
 ```

-Not `Db3` channel.
+Notice `Db3` channel.
 It is said that "it is impossible to write to it".
 It means that you *technically* will not have tools to write into this DB.
 If you try - you will get *compile-time* error.